Remote Support - Internet Outage Detector - Articles - Billing - Github - Testing - Contact

 The categories above do not cover the scenario where an attacker steals your computer, or has physical access to it.
 However, you can easily protect your computers from these attacks by using full disk encryption software such as Veracrypt, and not leaving your computer logged in when you leave it.

-THE PROBLEM with Grade A security is convenience.
+THE PROBLEM with Grade A security is inconvenience.
 The more secure a system is, the less convenient it is.
 It can get so inconvenient that users get frustrated just trying to use the computer.
 If you don't have sensitive data, I don't recommend you put yourself thru the trouble of dealing with Grade A security.

 For most computers, I recommend having a passworded admin account, but using a single non-admin account for working and playing, and using SRP (Software Restriction Policies).